Code-Institute-Submissions/first-milestone-antonio/README.md

 # Augello Photoword- First Mileston Project

 This Website was developed for Code Institute's User Centic Front End Development Project 1 and is an advertising website of myself as photographer to promote my photography services.
-It's a five pages responsive website, each area is build to make easier the navigation trough the contents and give all the info needed to the customers interested to have shootage services.
+It's a five pages responsive website, each area is build to made easily the navigation trough the contents and give all the info needed to the customers interested to have photography services.

 ## UX